 Lastly, a healthy intake of sodium will also help prevent the loss of the following two minerals, in general.

-Involved in over three hundred physiological processes, this is the number one micronutrient that is deficient in athletes and it plays a pivotal role in regulating everything from sleep, to muscle/tissue repair, heart rate, mitochondrial health, insulin resistance, and cellular pH.
-Optimal levels of magnesium for active people may be difficult to get from food sources- soil quality notwithstanding.
+Involved in over three hundred physiological processes, this is the number one mineral that is deficient in athletes and it plays a pivotal role in regulating many things: sleep, muscle/tissue repair, heart rate, mitochondrial health, insulin resistance, and cellular pH.
+Optimal levels of magnesium for active people may be difficult to get from food sources alone- soil quality notwithstanding.
 But magnesium-rich hard water can provide north of 400mg/day and contribute significantly your total dietary magnesium.

 Calcium is needed to facilitate powerful muscle contractions, but it can also help maintain a healthy body composition by limiting the growth of fat cells (important for athletes on vertical or high-calorie diets), and it can even help reduce Premenstrual Symptoms (PMS).
-Not all athletes can enjoy milk products because of the high prevalence of lactose intolerance in our society today (lactase production, required to digest the lactose in milk, diminishes in humans after five years old and many adults do not produce enough lactase to properly deal with dairy products) and thus may not be getting enough calcium.
+Not all athletes can enjoy milk products because of the high prevalence of lactose intolerance in our society today and thus may not be getting enough calcium (lactase production, required to digest the lactose in milk, diminishes in humans after five years old and many adults do not produce enough lactase to properly deal with dairy products).
 Using calcium-rich hard water to help you reach 1000mg to 1200mg of calcium per day is a great alternative to dairy.